dadi/docs/docs/api.md

 "can't be blank" | A `required` field has been supplied but with no value "should match the pattern `^[A-Z]*$`" | The value does not match the configured regular expression

 It is possible to supply a custom error message by specifying a `message` property in a field specification.
 For example:

 ```
 "title": {
   "type": "String",
-  "label": "Title",
-  "comments": "The title of the book",
+  "required": true,
   "example": "The Autobiography of Benjamin Franklin",
-  "required": true,
   "message": "must contain a value"
 }
 ```